Hardware¶

 The image below shows the Analysis & Synthesis Status Report generated by Quartus, which indicates the ROM and RAM memory usage for this project on the FPGA.

-Analysis & Synthesis Status Report Analysis & Synthesis Status Report
+Analysis & Synthesis Status Report

-File Hierarchy
+File Hierarchy¶

-All necessary VHDL hardware description files are located in the project’s fpga/RTL folder.
-The top-level entity of the entire processor that includes all the required configuration generics is the RTL/rfid_nios_HW.vhd file.
+folder.
+The top-level entity of the entire processor that includes all the required configuration generics is the RTL/rfid_nios_HW.vhd

 rfid_nios_HW.vhd - Conformance tester top-level entity